zhaoshitian/LeX-Art/README.md

 - [x] Release the evaluation code.
 - [x] Release the data and checkpoints for LeX Series.
 - [x] Release the training code for LeX-Lumina.
-- [ ] Release the training code for LeX-FLUX
+- [ ] Release the training code for LeX-FLUX.

 ## 📚 BibTeX